Reviewed by Jame Jimenez

 Self-Watering Planters:

-1. Cut 2-liter bottles 4 inches from bottom
+- Cut 2-liter bottles 4 inches from the bottom

-2. Invert top section inside bottom (cap-side down)
+- Invert the top section inside the bottom (cap-side down)

-3. Thread fabric strip through cap hole into water reservoir
+- Thread the fabric strip through the cap hole into the water reservoir

-4. Add potting soil to inverted section—fabric wicks water up
+- Add potting soil to the inverted section—fabric wicks water up

 Why it works: Quality spray paint completely transforms plastic appearance, while the material's flexibility allows for creative shaping with gentle heat.